Rev limiter: Spark control

+Throttle control

+Vehicles equipped with drive-by-wire systems allow the ECU to modulate throttle position to keep engine speed in a safe range.
+This is by far the safest method of limiting engine speed and is used on most modern production cars, as they don’t use a throttle cable.

 Hard-cut vs. soft-cut limiters

 Hard-cut limiters

 Hard-cut limiters completely cut fuel or spark to the engine.
-These types of limiters activate at the set RPM and "bounce" off of it if throttle is applied.
-The "bouncing" occurs because the limiter will cut off fuel or spark at the set RPM, which causes the RPM to drop.
-If the engine is in a state of open throttle when the RPM drops, the RPM will then raise back to the limit.
+These types of limiters activate at the set rpm and "bounce" off of it if throttle is applied.
+This phenomenon is referred to as hysteresis.
+The "bouncing" occurs because the limiter will cut off fuel or spark at the set rpm, which causes the rpm to drop.
+If the engine is in a state of open throttle when the rpm drops, the rpm will then raise back to the limit.
 This causes the engine to cycle its power on and off.
+A longer hysteresis period will facilitate a more significant drop in rpm before fuel/spark is re-engaged, and a shorter hysteresis period can help decrease that drop in rpm.
+In racing applications, extremely short hysteresis is desired so all engine power is not lost if the rev limiter is hit.

 Soft-cut limiters

 Soft-cut limiters are a type of rev limiter that partially cuts off fuel to the engine.
 These limiters may also retard the ignition timing.
-If using a soft-cut rev limiter, the engine will start to cut fuel or retard ignition timing before the set RPM until it slowly reaches it and remains there.
+If using a soft-cut rev limiter, the engine will start to cut fuel or retard ignition timing before the set rpm until it slowly reaches it and remains there.
+If the engine over-revs anyway, a soft-cut limiter may progressively shut off each cylinder one by one until engine rpm drops to safe levels.
+These types of rev limiters are often conflated with "soft limiters", which are a separate, lower rpm limit for when a vehicle is not in gear.